 What happened to the Grey Lady?

-Staff at the Assembly Rooms report hearing the rustle of a taffeta ball gown.
+Staff at the Assembly Rooms report hearing the rustle of a taffeta ball gown—as people have said before when I’ve related this tale, when did she get dressed again?
 The Grey Lady also often announces her presence with the scent of lavender.
 The double doors open and close by themselves, despite being too heavy to be blown open.
+People have reported feeling a cold spot or a mysterious presence in the area where she’s believed to have fallen to her death.

-On Halloween in 2000, unexplained noises and knockings terrorised a radio crew trying to record a special episode about the haunting.
-Another group of investigators experienced changes in temperature, balls of light that moved on their own, and electronic equipment that turned itself on and off.
+On Halloween in 2000, unexplained noises and knockings terrorised Alan Robson’s radio crew trying to record a special episode about the haunting.
+Another group of investigators experienced changes in temperature, balls of light that moved on their own, and electronic equipment that turned itself on and off (Histon 2001: 13).

 The Theatre Royal Grey Lady

 The brave young woman still took her seat in the upper gallery to watch his last performance.
+In some versions of the story, she was so distraught that she threw herself off the upper gallery to her death, while in others, she fell by accident.
 As the story goes, she leaned out, as if to touch him, when he came onstage.
 But instead, she fell to her death.

 Do you have any Grey Lady tales in your town?
 Let me know in the comments!